euphonie/study-notes/Engineering Tools/Cloud/GCP/GKE.md

 	- Is the smallest deployable unit in Kubernetes
 	- Is usual to have only one container in a pod, but containers with hard dependencies can be packaged inside one
 	- It contains a networking component (virtual ethernet) and a disk storage component (volumes).
 This are shared if more than one container is in a pod
+	- Has a unique IP address and a set of ports
+	- Containers inside a pod can communicate using the localhost network interface
 - One can be created through the Google Cloud Console or a command provided in Google Cloud SDK

 ```ssh